microsoft/onnxruntime/docs/Roadmap.md

 * Improved multithreading (e.g. smarter work sharding, consolidation of different types of thread pools, user supplied thread pools, etc)
 * Graph optimizations
 * Intelligent graph partitioning to maximize the value of different accelerators

-* Optimizations for mobile and IoT Edge devices
+#### Optimizations for mobile and IoT Edge devices
+IoT provides growing opportunity to execute ML workloads on the edge of the network, where the data is collected.
+However, the devices used for ML execution have different hardware specifications.
+To support compatibility with this group of devices, we will invest in strategies to optimize ONNX model execution across the breadth of IoT endpoints using different hardware configurations with CPUs, GPUs and custom NN ASICs.

 ### Expanded model compatibility
 The ONNX spec focuses on ML model interoperability rather than coverage of all operators from all frameworks.